NotAShelf/nvf/docs/release-notes/rl-0.6.md

 [ksonj](https://github.com/ksonj):

-- Add Terraform language support
+- Added Terraform language support.

+- Added `ChatGPT.nvim`, which can be enabled with [`vim.assistant.chatgpt`](vim.assistant.chatgpt).
+Do keep in mind that this option requires `OPENAI_API_KEY` environment variable to be set.

 [donnerinoern](https://github.com/donnerinoern):

-- Added Gruvbox theme
+- Added Gruvbox theme.

-- Added marksman LSP for Markdown
+- Added marksman LSP for Markdown.

-- Fixed markdown preview with Glow not working and added an option for changing the preview keybind
+- Fixed markdown preview with Glow not working and added an option for changing the preview keybind.

-- colorizer.nvim: switched to a maintained fork
+- colorizer.nvim: switched to a maintained fork.

 - Added `markdown-preview.nvim`, moved `glow.nvim` to a brand new `vim.utility.preview` category.

 [elijahimmer](https://github.com/elijahimmer)

-- Added rose-pine theme
+- Added rose-pine theme.

 [jacekpoz](https://github.com/jacekpoz):